persiannlp/parsinlu/README.md

 To reproduce our numbers with all our baselines, try [`train_and_evaluate_sentiment_analysis_baselines.sh`](scripts/train_and_evaluate_sentiment_analysis_baselines.sh) script.

-## Using the finetuned models using the HuggingFace🤗 library

-Our models are deployed on [HuggingFace's model hub](https://huggingface.co/models).
-You can our list of models in [this page](https://huggingface.co/persiannlp).
-Each model readme contains descriptions on how to use it.

 ## Reproducing mT5 baselines
 To use mT5 baselines you need the followings: